Automating Vendor Management

 Example

-Consider the situation of a regional convenience store chain that was manually managing the insurance coverage and expirations of their vendors, as well as many other areas where validations are time-sensitive and critical.
+Consider the situation of a regional convenience store chain that was manually managing the insurance coverage and expirations of its vendors, as well as many other areas where validations are time-sensitive and critical.

 Business Tools